Java Syntax – A Complete Guide to Master Java

 c.
 Character Literals

-Comments are needed whenever the developer needs to add documentation about a function which is defined within the program.
+Comments are needed whenever the developer needs to add documentation about a function that is defined within the program.
 This is to enhance the code-readability and understandability.
-Comments are not executed by the compiler and simply ignored during execution.
+Comments are not executed by the compiler and are simply ignored during execution.

 The comments are of the following types: